FREQUENTLY ASKED QUESTIONS

 Please note printable pdf documents below.

 What is EMDR?
 EMDR (Eye Movement Densensitization and Reprocessing) is a powerful form of therapy that is shown by much research to be highly effective at providing rapid emotional relief for many people for whom talk therapy by itself was not enough.
 EMDR targets undigested memories of trauma which a person may now experience as depression, posttraumtic stress, panic attacks, shame or guilt, low self-esteem, anger, worry or anxiety.
-About 80 –90% of my clients are amazed at the deep and fast transformation of emotional and psychological pain into profound understanding, relief, peace, and freedom.
-Please read FAQs About EMDR for more details.
+About 80 –90% of my clients are amazed at the deep and fast transformation of emotional and psychological pain into profound undertstanding, relief, peace, and freedom.
+Please read “What is EMDR?” for more details.

 What are the risks of using my insurance benefits for counseling?
 I am required to disclose certain confidential information to your insurance carrier in order to process claims.
 However, I have no control or knowledge over what insurance companies do with the information or who has access to this information.
 You may be aware that submitting a mental health invoice for reimbursement carries a certain amount of risk to confidentiality, privacy, or to future eligibility to obtain health or life insurance.
-The risk stems from the fact that mental health information is entered into insurance companies’ computers and soon will also be reported to the Congress-approved National Medical Data Bank.
+The risk stems from the fact that mental health information is entered into insurance companies’ computers and will also be reported to the National Medical Data Bank.
 Accessibility to companies’ computers or to the National Medical Data Bank database is always in question, as computers are inherently vulnerable to break-ins and unauthorized access.
 Medical data have been reported to have been sold, stolen, or accessed by enforcement agencies; therefore, you are in a vulnerable position.
 We both understand, however, that using insurance benefits may be the only affordable solution to receiving professional services.
 I will attempt to disclose only the minimal information necessary to process your claims.

 How long are the sessions and how often will our meetings be scheduled?
 I usually schedule 90 minutes for the initial session.
-Following this, we will meet once per week for a 45-50 minute session (or a 75–90 minute session for EMDR work).
+Following this, we will meet once per week for a 45-60 minute session (or a 75–90 minute session for EMDR work).
 I prefer scheduling longer sessions because the healing work seems to flow more efficiently, however we can decide this together.
 Most of my clients appreciate and actually prefer longer sessions.

 How do I schedule a first appointment?
 Please call me at 229-227-1295.
 I do not have a secretary and do not answer the phone when I am with clients.
 I do have secure confidential voicemail and am able to check for messages more often than e-mail.
 So if your need is urgent I strongly suggest we communicate via telephone.